-The department annually awards $50,000 in scholarships (ranging form $500 to $2,500) to agribusiness and agricultural economics majors.
+The department annually awards $50,000 in scholarships (ranging from $500 to $2,500) to agribusiness and agricultural economics majors.

 The College of Agriculture, Food Systems, and Natural Resources awards scholarships each year.
 Contact the Department of Agribusiness and Applied Economics for information about any of these scholarship opportunities.

-Student loan, grant and work-study information is available from the Office of Student Financial Services and Bison Connection.
+Student loan, grant and work-study information is available from the Office of Financial Aid and Scholarships or One Stop.

 |First Year Experience|